Winter scenes in the Lake Champlain Region

 Champ’s Frequently Asked Questions

-What's the weather like along Lake Champlain in the Adirondacks?
+What is winter like along Lake Champlain in the Adirondacks?

-Will Lake Champlain freeze over?
+Does Lake Champlain freeze in the winter?

 Can I visit Ausable Chasm in the winter?